Drain Dilemmas? Simple Fixes for a Washing Machine That Won’t Empty

 Adjust the hose behind the washer to make sure water can easily flow through it.
 If the hose is kinked, that could stop an otherwise functional machine from draining.

-Check the Drain Hose or Pump for Clogs
+Check for Clogs in the Drain Hose or Pump

 Clean out the Coin Trap